Ranger

 You are capable of memorizing a number of spells equal to your Nature Skill Modifier (to a minimum of 0).
 The spells memorized can be of any level between 0 and 9.

-To memorize a new spell, you need to spend 6 + 2 times spell level in hours partaking in a ritual/study session to learn and memorize the spell or exchange a spell that you memorized with a new spell.
+To memorize a new spell, you need to spend 6 + 2 times spell level in hours partaking in a ritual/study session to learn and memorize the spell, or exchange a spell that you memorized with a new spell.
 And the spell you are memorizing must be from a creature that also memorized it, or scripture containing information on the spell, such as a scroll or spell book.

 Repaired Spells

 To be able to prepare spells, you need a spellbook, an object that serves the function of a spellbook, and the ability to read and write in one language.
-This will serve as your repertoire of magic, through 1 hour of reading with your spellbook you can change out one of your spells with another written in your book.
+This will serve as your repertoire of magic.
+Through 1 hour of reading with your spellbook, you can change out one of your spells with another written in your book.

 The spells that you add to your spellbook reflect the magic research you conduct on your own, insight into the power you draw from, and how it can be used.
-To expand this knowledge you must seek out locations, people, and powerful entities to learn from.
-Seeking out organizations dedicated to magic is a safe bet to find new spells.
-You could also discover a spell recorded on a scroll, the mural on the wall in a temple, or a dusty tome from the corner of an old library.
+To expand this knowledge, you must seek out locations, people, and powerful entities to learn from.
+Seeking out organisations dedicated to magic is a safe bet to find new spells.
+You could also discover a spell recorded on a scroll, the mural on the wall in a temple, or in a dusty tome from the corner of an old library.

 Copying a Spell into the Book.
 When you find a new spell, you can add it to your spellbook if you can spare the time to decipher and copy it.
-Copying a spell into your spellbook involves reproducing the basic form of the spell, and then deciphering the unique system of notation used by the caster who wrote it.
-You must practice the spell until you understand the sounds or gestures required, then transcribe it into your spellbook using your notation.
+Copying a spell into your spellbook involves reproducing the basic form of the spell, then deciphering the unique system of notation used by the caster who wrote it.
+You must practice the spell until you understand the sounds or gestures required, then transcribe it into your spellbook using your own notation.

 For each level of the spell, the process takes 2 hours and costs 50 gp.
-The cost represents the material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.
+The cost represents material components you expend as you experiment with the spell to master it, as well as the fine inks you need to record it.
 Once you have spent this time and money, you can prepare the spell just like your other spells.

 Replacing the Book.
-You can copy a spell from your spellbook or your memory into another book.
+You can copy a spell from your own spellbook or your memory into another book.
 If you want to make a backup copy of your spellbook.
-This is just like copying a new spell into your spellbook, but faster and easier, since you understand your notation and already know how to cast the spell.
+This is just like copying a new spell into your spellbook, but faster and easier, since you understand your own notation and already know how to cast the spell.
 You need to spend only 1 hour and 10 gp for each level of the copied spell.
 This also includes spells from your memory.

 If you lose your spellbook.
-You are unable to prepare your spells, the spells you have prepared will be castable for the duration of 3 days.
-At the end of that time, any prepared spell will no longer be prepared for you, on account that their intricate castings slipped out of your mind.
+You are unable to prepare your spells; the spells you have prepared will be castable until the end of your next long rest.
+Then any prepared spell will no longer be prepared for you, on account that their intricate castings slipped out of your mind.

 If you want to make copies of your notes, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
 Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
 For this reason, many practitioners of the magic arts keep a backup spellbook in a safe place.